 Fortunately, just as you must report gambling winnings, you can also deduct gambling losses up to your winnings if you itemize your deductions.
 If you have $2,000 in winnings and $1,000 in losses, your net gambling earnings will be $1,000.
 However, if you have $2,000 in winnings and $3,000 in losses, your deductible losses will be limited to $2,000.

 Keep an accurate record of both your winnings and your losses.
 It will help considerably if you have support with receipts, tickets or statements that provide third-party verification of expenses.

-Don’t worry about knowing these tax rules.
-TurboTax will ask you simple tax questions and give you the tax deductions and credits you deserve based on your answers.
-If you have questions, you can connect live via one way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.
+Don’t worry about knowing these tax rules — TurboTax will ask you simple tax questions and give you the tax deductions and credits you deserve based on your answers.
+If you have questions, you can connect live via one way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years’ experience to get your tax questions answered from the comfort of your home.
+TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can also review, sign, and file your tax return.